bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 3: 01:07:00

-One more thing, the Napsax transactions...
+One more thing, the napsack transactions...
-Lucas, because

 Speaker 1: 01:07:06

-Aviv is leaving, before Avi leaves, can we decide on what should be our next...
+Lucas, because Aviv is leaving, before Aviv leaves, can we decide on what should be our next...
-What should be next Monday, What should we look into?
+What should be next Monday.
+What should we look into?
 You guys have ideas?

 Speaker 3: 01:07:25